JupiterOne-Archives/docs-old/docs/jupiterone-access-controls.md

 The full list of the apps is here, along with shared permissions that can be used by features in this app:

+_Note: you may see a subset of these apps in your settings based on your account subscription level._

 - Landing (the base/root page - `/`)

   > Shared permissions used by this app: **Read / Write Questions** and